Jasonzzzz28/Transformer-QA/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements, and which optional "difficulty" points you are attempting. -->

+Problem Definition
+We frame commit-based question–answering as a conditional language modeling task: given a user’s natural-language question plus a JSON‐encoded commit context, the model must generate the appropriate answer text.

+Inputs
+Question (str)
+e.g. "How does commit e1f379b alter the existing implementation?"
+Context (str)

+A stringified Python dict with keys like commit_hash, author, date, message.

+Output (Target Variable)
+The answer string, tokenized and appended with an EOS token.
+During training, we maximize the likelihood of the ground‐truth answer continuation given the prompt.

+Customer Use Case
+Interactive Chatbot: engineers query “what changed in this commit?” and immediately get a human‐readable summary.

+Model Choice
+Base Model: meta-llama/Meta-Llama-3.1-8B-Instruct, a high‐capacity instruction‐tuned causal LM well‐suited to free‐form text generation.
+LoRA Adapters: to drastically reduce fine‐tuning costs (only ~0.17% of parameters trained) and enable rapid re‐training on small incremental data.
+4-bit Quantization: using bitsandbytes to fit the 8B‐parameter model onto a single 24 GiB GPU without sacrificing throughput.
 I. Training Pipeline Architecture

     graph TD